CodeAnalyzerIS/code-analyzer-tool/README.md

 # Code Analyzer Tool (CAT)

 This is a custom-made code analyzer tool that can analyze source code and identify code smells or other potential issues.
-This tool is created as a plugin system to allow the user to add his own plugins which can analyze different languages or files.
+This tool is created with a plugin architecture to allow the user to add his own plugins which can analyze different languages or files.
 We have added a built-in plugin that analyzes C# Code based on some built in rules, but you can always add more custom rules yourself.

 ## Features

-- [x] Plugin system for self-made compilers
+- [x] Plugin system for extending language support
-- [x] Expandable ruleset
+- [x] Expandable ruleset for built-in C# plugin (Roslyn)
 - [x] Configurable through a config file
+- [x] Analysis runnable through CI/CD pipeline
+    - [x] Github Action Available for easy setup in Github workflow

 ## Installation